 Students should be prepared to seek other options if the appeal is not approved.
-It is important to point out that unless a student is academically dismissed by UMSL, students denied financial aid generally may continue attending using private aid sources or by funding their education themselves.
+It is important to point out that unless a student is academically dismissed by UMSL, a student denied financial aid generally may continue attending by funding their educational costs themselves.

 Students in Financial Aid Suspension may not receive financial aid from most financial aid programs.
 This includes, but is not limited to, the following:

 - Federal aid (Pell Grant, SEOG, TEACH, Federal Work-Study, Stafford Loan, Perkins Loan, Parent PLUS Loan, Grad PLUS loan)